Topics

 About

 Richard A. Sandoval, PhD, is an assistant professor of anthropology in the Department of Sociology and Anthropology at Metropolitan State University of Denver.
-His expertise includes linguistic anthropology, ancient Maya writing, art, calendars, traditions, Indigenous American signed-language practices, and language revitalization.
+His expertise includes linguistic anthropology, Ancient Maya (writing, art, calendars, and math), Indigenous American signed-language practices, and language revitalization.

 With nearly 20 years of experience in education, Dr. Sandoval began his career in higher education as a lecturer in Language, Culture, and Communication at MSU Denver in 2011.
 In 2016, he transitioned to a lecturer role in linguistic anthropology before being appointed as an assistant professor in 2019.

-Sandoval earned his doctorate and masters in the field of linguistics at the University of Colorado Boulder and his bachelor’s in linguistics at the University of Colorado Denver.
+Sandoval earned his doctorate and master’s in linguistics at the University of Colorado Boulder and his bachelor’s at the University of Colorado Denver.

 Contact Us